zeroerrequattro/ems-flasher-gui/README.md

 - On El Capitan (OSX 10.11.2), When you launch the py2app command it give a `error: [Errno 1] Operation not permitted` error.
 To resolve it, [follow these steps](http://stackoverflow.com/questions/33197412/py2app-operation-not-permitted).
 - The App "compiled" by py2app is awfully heavy (~70Mb) for what it does.
 - The App will not recognize the position of ems-flasher.
-I'll find a way. to make it work without py2app, just launch the main script with Python:
+I'll find a way. to make it work without py2app, just launch the main script with Python:<br />
 ```bash
 python ems-flasher-gui.py
 ```